-Over the past years, there has been a significant amount of vilification of grains especially in trend diets.
-Now, don’t get me wrong, we may have times that we need to limit, cut out for a time or reassess our relationship to a food.
-However, anytime I see someone eliminating an entire whole food category, I’m concerned.
 Some of this has come from incorrect terminology around carbohydrates.
 There are simple carbohydrates (processed, refined grains and foods) and complex carbohydrates (long chains of carbohydrates that take time for the body to break down and are used as energy).
 It’s these long chain carbs that are found in whole grains, lentil and legumes, squashes and roots that will give your body long lasting stabilizing energy and strength.
 Anytime complex carbohydrates are eliminated for long periods of time the body will start to suffer.
 How long that takes and what form it manifests as is different from person to person, but one of the first things I’ve started to see in people on long term diets that cut out all complex carbs is that their energy level starts to drop and their muscles start to become soft and unformed – In Asian medicine terms, Spleen Yang is starting to collapse…but I’m getting ahead of myself.
 Again, perhaps you are taking a time to clear a few foods from your diet, but don’t leave whole grains out for too long, our bodies have evolved to be able to digest and utilize them, though some people’s digestive system may need some help.
 Let’s face it, not many of us eat grains in the classical way – some need soaked overnight, long cooking and are often eaten with ferments.
 Let’s look at some of these beautiful grains.

 Read more on gluten.